This section answers a number of frequently-asked questions (FAQs) about:

 Case fee arrangements are reviewed each year and subject to change.
 Under the current arrangements, a business does not have to pay a case fee for the first 25 cases settled during the year.
 For the 26th case and each subsequent complaint, the business has to pay a case fee of £550.

-From April 2012 we have also charged a supplementary case fee for each payment protection insurance (PPI) mis-selling case - which is chargeable only on the 26th (and any subsequent) case during the year.
+From April 2012 to April 2014, we also charged a supplementary case fee of £350 for the 26th (and each subsequent) payment protection insurance (PPI) mis-selling case.

 In January each year we consult publicly on our plans and budget for the year ahead – including the amount to be raised through the levy and the level of our case fee.